j-d-b/min-react-starter/README.md

 ```
 yarn build
 ```
-Bundles and transforms src files with webpack mode set to production.
-Outputs to `/dist`, which can then by served (e.g. by a CDN; I like [Netlify](https://www.netlify.com/)).
+Bundles and transforms `src` files with webpack mode set to production.
+Outputs to `/dist`, which can then be served.

 ## Recommended additions
 As your project grows, you'll likely want to add some features: